 Initially the Theatre for Youth company worked primarily with Secondary schools within a twenty mile radius of Glasgow.
 This was because it would have been impossible to visit the vast number of Primary Schools on any regular basis.
 However in 1976, the company briefly lost its education grant and had to explore other funding avenues to sustain its work.
 The company successfully secured a grant from the Government, offered to help the creation of jobs during a time of economic recession.
 The Company’s remit was broadened to include work in the community and they performed out in the community and in Youth Clubs.

-All the work for children and young people previously produced under the name of TAG will now be produced under the name of Citizens Theatre.
+All the work for children and young people previously produced under the name of TAG is now be produced under the name of Citizens Theatre.